 There are two main reasons why you shouldn’t base your sourcing decisions on today’s sales rank and pricing data:

-Amazon is known to change their prices across their website 2.5 million times per day.
+Amazon is known to change their prices across their website over 2.5 million times per day.
 That’s just Amazon’s prices – that doesn’t include 3rd Party seller prices, which are also being changed constantly throughout the day with repricers.
-Now, Amazon has hundreds of millions of products, and they’re changing those prices 2.5 million times per day, which is mind blowing if you try to think about what that means.
+Now, Amazon has hundreds of millions of products, and they’re changing those prices over 2.5 million times per day, which is mind blowing if you try to think about what that means.

 Amazon recalculates their sales ranks every hour.
 That’s 24 times a day that sales ranks change on Amazon!
 If I’m looking at an item to resell, it’s too much of a gamble to base my buying decision on what the sales rank looks like on this one hour of this one day.
 The current sales rank is just a snapshot in time of how this item has recently sold.

 Whether you are in a store doing retail arbitrage or you are at your desk doing online arbitrage or looking at a wholesale catalog, you need more information than this one snapshot in time.
 You need more than just the current low price and the current sales rank in order to decide if you want to buy 1 of an item, 10 of an item, or 100 of an item.
 Your hard-earned inventory money is at stake here!
 You want to make your decision based on the best information available.

 They spend all their sourcing money on inventory without looking at the historical data, the prices tank, the inventory never sells, and they throw their hands up in despair and say, “I quit!
 I tried Amazon, and it just didn’t work for me.”

 I’m especially disheartened when I hear resellers saying they want to quit Amazon FBA over these types of inventory problems because this problem is so easily fixable.
-You can learn to read and interpret CamelCamelCamel and Keepa.
+You can learn to read and interpret Keepa.
 The graphs can make sense, and you can use them to make smarter sourcing decisions.

-I want to encourage you today if you’re making sourcing decisions without using historical sales rank and pricing data from CamelCamelCamel and Keepa — there is a better way to buy Amazon FBA inventory!
+I want to encourage you today if you’re making sourcing decisions without using historical sales rank and pricing data from Keepa — there is a better way to buy Amazon FBA inventory!
 You can make smarter sourcing decisions.
 Your business will hugely benefit if you take the time to learn how to use these powerful free resources.